Shells of twisted flag varieties and the Rost invariant: Applications to the Rost invariant

-As for \eqref{kere6.2}, since the mod-2 and mod-3 components of $r_G(\xi)$ are symbols (for 2, this is by Lemma~\ref{Rost99}), there is an extension $L/k$ of degree $o(r_G(\xi))$ that kills $r_G(\xi)$.
-Thus we are reduced to the case where $r_G(\xi)$ is zero.
-Also, we immediately reduce to the case where $X_2$ has a rational point.
+As for \eqref{kere6.2}, one quickly reduces to the case where $r_G(\xi)$ is zero (because the mod-2 and mod-3 components of $r_G(\xi)$ are symbols --- for 2 this is by Lemma \ref{Rost99}), $X_2$ has a rational point, and $A$ has index 3.

-If $A$ is split, then $\xi$ is zero and there is nothing to prove, so assume $A$ has index 3.
 There is a cubic extension of $k$ splitting $A$, hence splitting $G$, hence killing $\xi$.
 On the other hand, ${_\xi}G \times k(\SB(A))$ is split, so by Lemma \ref{iso.prop} the ${_\xi}G$-variety $X_2$ has a point over extensions $L_1, \ldots, L_r$ such that $\gcd\{ [L_i:k] \}$ is not divisible by 3.
 Over each $L_i$, $\xi$ is in the kernel of the map $H^1(L_i, G) \to H^1(L_i, G/Z)$ by Tits's Witt-type Theorem, so is equivalent to the class of a cocycle $z$ with values in $Z$.
 By \eqref{kere6.1}, $\xi$ is killed by $L_i$.
 This proves \eqref{kere6.2}. \end{proof}